 How to do Ring L-Sits

 - Set the rings to the appropriate height so that your legs won't touch the floor.

 - Assume the support position on the rings, supporting your body weight.

 - Raise your legs out in front of you, keep them straight and try to hold them parallel to the ground.
 Your body should form the shape of a letter 'L'

 - Maintain the hold as long as possible.

 - Ensure that repetitions are strict and there is no swinging the legs up, it should be pure strength rather than momentum.

 - The torso should be perpendicular and the legs parallel to the floor

 Ring L-Sit Guide

-The Ring L-sit exercise involves supporting yourself on gymnastic / fitness rings with the legs bent at a 90 degree angle to the torso, so that the body forms an 'L' shape.
+The L-sit is a stable gymnastics exercise that involves supporting yourself on gymnastic / fitness rings with the legs bent at a 90 degree angle to the torso, so that the body forms an 'L' shape.

 The L-sit is an excellent core body strength hold that will develop the abdominals, adding overall muscular density without too much muscle mass.
 In addition to working the abs the exercise will develop strength and endurance in the hips and tripces too.